JeffreySarnoff/SingleFloats.jl/README.md

 `my_data = Single32.(my_float32_data)`.
 After completing the computational work, the translation back to `Float32` is just as easy: `my_float32_data = Float32.(my_data)`.

-The intent is to provide complete coverage of `Float32` ops.
-You are welcome to request specifics.
+The intent is to provide robust coverage of `Float32` ops.
+Let me know of requests.
+PRs welcome.

 ----